 You will likely need a professional pest control service to do this.
 Relocating the bee colony is the best way to remove bees without killing them.

 Did you know that bees in a beehive always follow the queen?
 A professional pest control service will simply take care of the queen, meaning that the bees will move away within days.

 Contact us to learn more about this highly effective way to remove honeybees.

+It may not be able to extinguish the bee colony, but it will certainly keep the bees away.
 Introduce peppermint plants around your gardens to keep the bees away from your home.
 It’s that easy.

 Another natural bee repellent which works well is cinnamon.
 Bees rely heavily on their sense of smell, and cinnamon is quite spicy and woody, which bees do not enjoy.

 Sprinkle cinnamon around the hive and other areas where bees frequent for about one week.
 This will encourage the colony to relocate and prevent honey bees and ground bees from returning in the future.

 Bee Nest Removal in Kent